 Probability distributions

-Amateur radio often exploits signal strengths in the tail of various probability distributions.
-The term ‘DX’ gives the idea of communication for low, or even very low, percentages of time.
-If we are to exploit DX, we need to understand the various propagation effects.
+Amateur radio often exploits signal strengths in the tails of various probability distributions.
+The term ‘DX’ gives the idea of communication for low, or even very low, percentages of time and locations.
+If we are to exploit DX, we need to understand the various propagation effects and their associated probability distributions.

 Probability distributions